surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 The full waveshaper module present in the sound shaping section of the synth (see [Waveshaper](#waveshaper)) is also available as an effect unit which, like other effects, can be loaded anywhere in the FX signal path.
-It also hosts additional controls for further adjustments of the resluting distorted output.
+It also hosts additional controls for further adjustments of the resulting distorted output.

 |&nbsp;|&nbsp;|&nbsp;|
 |-|-|-|